Canon 6D Mark II vs 1200D

 The Canon EOS 6D Mark II and the Canon EOS 1200D (labelled Canon T5 in some countries) are two digital cameras that were revealed to the public, respectively, in June 2017 and February 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D Mark II) and an APS-C (1200D) sensor.
-The 6D Mark II has a resolution of 26 megapixel, whereas the 1200D provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 6D Mark II has a resolution of 26 megapixels, whereas the 1200D provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 6D Mark II vs Canon 1200D
+Body comparison: Canon 6D Mark II vs 1200D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1200D is notably smaller (19 percent) than the Canon 6D Mark II.
 Moreover, the 1200D is substantially lighter (37 percent) than the 6D Mark II.
 It is worth mentioning in this context that the 6D Mark II is splash and dust resistant, while the 1200D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 6D Mark II) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (1200D).
 You can compare the optics available in the Canon EF Lens Catalog.